The Extraordinary Women of the Empire State:

 A History of the Women’s Bar Association of the State of New York

-A dream.
+A vision.
 A mission.
 A few inspired women.
-Nearly four decades ago, these elements converged to give rise to the creation of Women’s Bar Association of the State of New York (WBASNY).
+These elements converged to give rise to the creation of the Women’s Bar Association of the State of New York (WBASNY).
 These same elements continue to drive WBASNY’s growth.
-Today, WBASNY comprises twenty chapters throughout the State of New York and has a membership of more than 4,000.
+In 2019, WBASNY comprised twenty chapters throughout the State of New York and a membership of more than 4,000.
 WBASNY is now the largest women’s bar association in the country and the second-largest statewide bar association in New York.
 As illustrated in the film “WBASNY – A Brief History” (available on YouTube), today WBASNY is advancing its mission upstate, downstate and all points in between.
 “Her story” is our history:

 In the late 1970s, a group of women lawyers from throughout New York State decided to unite with one voice to address their professional concerns and confront gender bias.
 These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to other regional women’s bar associations in an effort to gain a statewide presence.
 The women formalized their efforts at a convention held at Grossinger’s Catskill Resort Hotel in Liberty, New York, during the weekend of April 18, 1980.
 After significant discussion and compromise, they formed the Women’s Bar Association of the State of New York.
-The initial five women’s bar association chapters that made up WBASNY were Capital District, Central New York, New York, Staten Island and Westchester.
+The initial five women’s bar association chapters that made up WBASNY were Capital District, Central New York, New York (Manhattan), Staten Island and Westchester.

 The purposes of the new association were specified in its Certification of Incorporation, filed on July 19, 1980.
 The mission was clear:

 • to cooperate with, aid and support organizations and causes which advance the status and progress of women in society;

 • to facilitate the administration of justice;

 • to elevate the standards of integrity, honor and courtesy in the legal profession; and

 • to cultivate the science of jurisprudence.

 Joan Ellenbogen, WBASNY’s driving force, became its first president.
-During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other state bar associations by representing WBASNY at joint meetings attended by these other bar associations.
+During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other state bar associations by representing WBASNY at joint meetings attended by these bar associations.
 She strengthened WBASNY’s internal network by continuously contacting WBASNY’s chapter organizations to obtain consensus on various issues affecting women generally and WBASNY in particular.
 In 1981, recognizing Ms. Ellenbogen’s accomplishments in promoting women, the Hon.
 Lawrence H. Cooke, Chief Judge of the Court of Appeals, appointed Ms. Ellenbogen to the judicial selection committee for the Court of Appeals.

 WBASNY’s next president, Marjorie E. Karowe, continued WBASNY’s mission by conducting a campaign to recruit more local women’s bar chapters into WBASNY.
 By 1985, due in large part to Ms. Karowe’s organizational skills and efforts, WBASNY had grown from its original five chapters to include the following additional chapters: Bronx, Brooklyn, Mid-Hudson, Nassau-Suffolk, Orange-Sullivan, Queens, Rochester, Rockland and Western New York.
 The Capital District chapter became the center for WBASNY’s legislative outreach.
 WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid-1980s) and Barbara Billet all had legislative-related jobs.
 They became WBASNY’s intermediaries, communicating with WBASNY’s Legislation Committee, its Board and the State Legislature.

-WBASNY’s Legislation Committee brought WBASNY its greatest visibility during the early years, and continues to do so today.
+WBASNY’s Legislation Committee brought WBASNY its greatest visibility during the early years and continues to do so today.
 The Legislation Committee reviews bills and issues reports and recommendations to the New York State Legislature.
-Accordingly, WBASNY has achieved significant progress for women throughout New York State.
+Accordingly, over the years, WBASNY has achieved significant progress for women throughout New York State.
 In 1992, WBASNY’s then-Vice President, Rachel Kretser, testified as follows before the Legislature with reference to WBASNY’s position on proposed legislation concerning the merit selection of judges:

 Our goal must be a judiciary where the number of women and minority judges fairly reflects the number of women and minorities in the bar.
 More women and minority judges at all levels of our complex court system will not only contribute to the vital work of our legal system, it will also help eradicate the continuing discrimination against women and minority litigators and litigants.
 The way we can achieve that goal is to develop a system of judicial selection, whether appointive or elective, which is based upon merit rather than political expediency.